 The 12 zoning districts in this Land Use Ordinance comprise two categories.
 The first category is the zoning districts for land located in the State of Maryland's Critical Area for the Chesapeake and Atlantic Coastal Bays.
 These are the RCD, CAR, CCA, M, and ECCA.
 State of Maryland Critical Area regulations apply in these zoning districts.
 The remaining districts are outside the Critical Area.
 Critical Area regulations do not apply; Forest Conservation regulations apply.
 Blue highlighted Sections apply only to Critical Area zoning districts.
-Green highlighted Sections apply only to rest conservation apply to all zoning districts.
+Green highlighted Sections apply only to non-Critical Area zoning districts.
+Sections with no highlighting apply to all zoning districts.